 Although it’s not an easy career choice, many people are interested in becoming detectives or private investigators because of the excitement, challenge and potential rewards that come with the job.
-But, it’s important to stay realistic to your career goals and understand that this industry also comes with a great deal of responsibility.
+But, it’s important to stay realistic in your career goals and comprehend what you have to study to be a detective and what degree you need to be a detective.
+This industry also comes with a great deal of responsibility.

 If you think you have what it takes to be a successful detective or private investigator in Australia, here are a few tips on what you need to know.